TanahLot/TextEater/README.md

 # TextEater
 Simple script for remove text from manga balloons.
 For script view point "text" mean any black object smallest than max text width and max text height parameters.
-It's not very smart, but work in many case.
+It's not very smart, but work In the most cases.

 How to use:<br>
 1) Open image file in sript.<br>